MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-use-VMM-to-convert-VMware-virtual-machines-to-Hyper-V--V2V-.md

 ms.assetid: 4deab84b-42c2-43c7-b528-3420925cbdcd
 ---
 # How to use VMM to convert VMware virtual machines to Hyper-V (V2V)
-You can use the following procedure to convert a VMware virtual machine to a Hyper\-V virtual machine through the virtual\-to\-virtual \(V2V\) machine conversion process in Virtual Machine Manager \(VMM\).
+You can use the following procedure to convert a VMware virtual machine to a Hyper-V virtual machine through the virtual-to-virtual (V2V) machine conversion process in Virtual Machine Manager (VMM).
 The source virtual machine can be stored in the VMM library or managed by a VMware ESX host.

 > [!NOTE]
-> You can also perform V2V conversions with Microsoft Virtual Machine Converter \(MVMC\).
+> You can also perform V2V conversions with Microsoft Virtual Machine Converter (MVMC).
 For more information, see [Microsoft Virtual Machine Converter 3.0](http://technet.microsoft.com/library/dn873998.aspx).

 **Before you begin**